NEXT (South Korean band): History

 NEXT (New EXperiment Team) was the band of singer/songwriter Shin Hae Chul (신해철).
 The group split up following the 1997 release of Lazenca: A Space Rock Opera, and the instrumentalists formed the alternative metal band Novasonic with rapper Kim Jun Pyo.

 N.EX.T reformed around 2003 following the disbanding of Novasonic, and composed the soundtrack for the Korean release of Guilty Gear XX #Reload.
 A few of its instrumental songs were re-worked into songs with vocals on the following album, The Return Of N.EX.T Part 3: The Book of War/The Diary of a Soldier.
 The Return of N.EX.T Part 3 included the song "Dear America" which featured many prominent Korean vocalists such as Psy, Kim Jun Pyo and Crash's Ahn Heung-Chan.
 Guitarist Kim Se-hwang released his first solo album, Vivaldi: The Four Seasons, on June 27, 2011.

-In 2014, group leader Shin Hae-chul died after poor medical treatment for cardiac arrest.
+In 2014, group leader Shin Hae-chul died due to cardiac arrest after receiving poor medical treatment following a surgery where the surgeon illegally conducted a gastric bypass without patient consent.
 On August 8, 2015, the band made their last appearance at the Pentaport Rock Festival, along with other musicians, for a special memorial stage for Shin.
 Since then, NEXT has been considered to be on hiatus.